SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Tables/Table_component.md

 > [!TIP]
 > If you have made changes to the way a table is displayed, and you want to quickly reset your changes and return to the initial table view, click the eye icon in the top-right corner of the component (available from DataMiner 10.2.11/10.3.0 onwards).

+### General filter

-To apply a **general filter** across the table, a search box is available:
+To apply a general filter across the table, a search box is available:

 1. Hover over the table component and click the search icon.